 Mark Cousins, its mission is to make great films available to young people everywhere:

 “And we have noticed over the many hundred cinema journeys we have taken that our most memorable may be made many decades ago, may be made without color, may be with subtitles or not a single spoken word.”

 That idea became our mandate; our manifesto.
-For 10 days, we invite you to enjoy a selection of full-length features, documentaries, short films and classic silent films for FREE ($1 suggested donation)!
+For 10 days, we invite you to enjoy a selection of full-length features, documentaries, short films and classic silent films all for FREE.

-The festival kicks off FRIDAY MARCH 18TH with an OPENING NIGHT COSTUME PARTY at The Oakroom at the Citadel (Benton Harbor).
+The festival kicks off FRIDAY, MARCH 3 with an OPENING NIGHT COSTUME PARTY at the KraslArt Center.
 Come as your favorite animated character and you could win a prize for the most creative costume.
-Festivities begin at 6:00 pm with popcorn, cupcakes from Bit of Swiss and a music program featuring the First Grade Choir from South Elementary School (Watervliet) led by BRANDON MATTSON.
-KID FLICKS ONE, a selection of animated and live action shorts from the New York International Children’s Film Festival (NYICFF), begins at 7:00 pm.
+Festivities begin at 6pm with popcorn, cupcakes from Bit of Swiss and a music program featuring the First Grade Choir from Watervliet South Elementary led by BRANDON MATTSON.
+KID FLICKS ONE, a selection of shorts from the New York International Children’s Film Festival (NYICFF), begins at 7PM.

 The YOUNG FILMMAKERS COMPETITION (YFC) premieres at the New Buffalo Township Library on SATURDAY, MARCH 4 at 1PM.
 This year's competition features nearly two dozen short films by young visionaries from more than 10 states.
 An additional screening on March 8 at the Coastline Children’s Film Festival (CCFF) storefront at 6pm is the last opportunity to vote for the Audience Favorite.
 Awards will

 be presented, red carpet style, on FRIDAY, MARCH 10 following the 6PM screening at The Oak Room at The Citadel.